Author: dangreen.com

 🌎 Coordinates

-As of the 2010 Census, Wiscasset had a population of approximately 3,732 residents.
-The town has a diverse age range, with a median age of 45.2 years.
-The racial makeup of the town is predominantly White, with smaller populations of African American, Native American, Asian, and other races.
+As of the 2010 Census, the population of Concord was approximately 1,235 people.
+The town has a mix of different age groups, with a median age of about 45 years.
+The racial makeup of the town is predominantly White, with a small percentage of other races.

 🏞️ Nature & Environment